-- Material may be collected or removed from the Area only in accordance with a permit and should be limited to the minimum necessary to meet scientific or management needs. - Material of human origin likely to compromise the values of the Area, which was not brought into the Area by the permit holder or otherwise authorized, may be removed from any part of the Area unless the impact of removal is likely to be greater than leaving the material in situ.
-If this is the case the appropriate authority should be notified. - The appropriate national authority should be notified of any items removed from the Area that were not introduced by the permit holder.
+- Material may be collected or removed from the Area only in accordance with a permit and should be limited to the minimum necessary to meet scientific or management needs.
+This includes biological samples and rock or soil specimens. - Material of human origin likely to compromise the values of the Area, which was not brought into the Area by the permit holder or otherwise authorized, may be removed from any part of the Area unless the impact of removal is likely to be greater than leaving the material in situ.
+If this is the case the appropriate authority should be notified and approval obtained. - The appropriate national authority should be notified of any items removed from the Area that were not introduced by the permit holder.